 Temperature Effects

+Operation of Sites Reservoir has the potential to change water temperatures in the Sacramento River that could affect the life stages of striped bass present.
+As described in Appendix 11B, the two methods used to analyze temperature-related effects to striped bass in the Sacramento River were: (1) Physical Model Output Characterization; and (2) Water Temperature Index Value/Range Exceedance Analysis.
+More details on these methods are provided in Appendix 11B.

-11B-2Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the Sacramento River at Butte City indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage striped bass (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-12-1a to 6C-12-4c; Figures 6C-12-1 to 6C-12-18).
-Mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±1°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1. .
+The Sites Authority evaluated water temperature model outputs during the period of presence and in the locations of each life stage of striped bass in the Sacramento River (see Appendix 11B, Table 11B-2 for timing and locations).
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between Alternatives 1, 2, and 3 and the NAA in the Sacramento River at Butte City indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage (Appendix 6C, Tables 6C-12-1a to 6C-12-4c; Figures 6C-12-1 to 6C-12-18).
+Mean monthly water temperatures for all months in all water year types under Alternatives 1A and 1B were within 1°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1.
+These results suggest that temperature-related effects to striped bass in the Sacramento River would be negligible.

-Results of the analysis of occurrence outside index ranges for striped bass in the Sacramento River from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. The percent of months with water temperatures outside each index range under Alt 1A and Alt 1B would be similar to those under the NAA with some exceptions.
-For spawning, embryo incubation and initial rearing in April of dry water years, there would be 16.7% and 11.1% fewer months with water temperatures outside the index range under Alt 1A and Alt 1B, respectively, compared to the NAA.
-In June of dry water years, there would be 5.6% more months with water temperatures outside the index range under both Alt 1A than under the NAA.
-For larvae, fry, and juvenile rearing and emigration, in April of critical water years and September of below normal water years, there would be would be 8.3% and 7.1% more months, respectively, with water temperatures outside the index range under Alt 1A and Alt 1B relative to the NAA.
-There would also be 16.7% fewer months with water temperatures outside the index range under Alt 1A and Alt 1B relative to the NAA in May of critical water years.
-There would be four additional month and water year type combinations with >5% differences between Alt 1B and the NAA in the percent of months with water temperatures outside the index range, two of which have higher occurrences outside the index range under Alt 1B relative to the NAA and two that have lower occurrences outside the index range under Alt 1B relative to the NAA.
-Results of the analysis of exceedance for Alt 2 are nearly identical to Alt 1A.
+Results of the analysis of occurrence outside index ranges for striped bass in the Sacramento River from Appendix 11B, Table 11B-2 are presented in Appendix 11D, Table 11D-275 and Table 11D-276.
+The percent of months with water temperatures outside each index range under Alternatives 1A and 1B would be similar to those under the NAA with some exceptions.
+For spawning, embryo incubation and initial rearing in April of Dry Water Years, there would be 16.7% and 11.1% fewer months with water temperatures outside the index range under Alternatives 1A and 1B, respectively, compared to the NAA.
+In June of Dry Water Years, there would be 5.6% more months with water temperatures outside the index range under both Alternatives 1A and 1B than under the NAA.
+For larvae, fry, and juvenile rearing and emigration, in April of Critically Dry Water Years and September of Below Normal Water Years, there would be 8.3% and 7.1% more months, respectively, with water temperatures outside the index range under Alternatives 1A and 1B relative to the NAA.
+There would also be 16.7% fewer months with water temperatures outside the index range under Alternatives 1A and 1B relative to the NAA in May of Critically Dry Water Years.
+There would be four additional month and water year type combinations with >5% differences between Alternative 1B and the NAA in the percent of months with water temperatures outside the index range, two of which have higher occurrences outside the index range under Alternative 1B relative to the NAA and two that have lower occurrences outside the index range under Alternative 1B relative to the NAA.
+Results of the analysis of exceedance for Alternative 2 are nearly identical to Alternative 1A.